yw326/Circular-Repeat-Finder/README.md

 * Optional argument: "-e minimum_extension_length".
 Default value of minimum extension length length is 20.
 * Optional argument: "-m percentage_mismatch_allowed".
 Default value of percentage mismatch is 0.1

+Broadly speaking, minimum maximal repeat length and minimum extension length can be thought of as the minimum length of s1 and s2.
+Also note that the mismatch ratio is for the extension section of the circle repeat, not the entire circle repeat.
+We encourage you to read the pdf report (to be uploaded) to have a better understanding of these parameters.

 ## Example
 For example,